The Glean CLI tool

 The form of the command in general is

-glean index LANGUAGE --help
+glean index LANGUAGE --help to find out.

 For information on each indexer, see Indexers.

-glean query
+glean queryβ

 Execute an Angle query and print the results, or write them to a file.